Growing Up

 After Marriage

-Life hasn’t always been easy, but I’ve managed through fifty-seven years of it so far.
+Life hasn’t always been easy, but I’ve managed through fifty-nine years of it so far.

 I’ve been a daughter, a sister, a friend, a wife, and a mother.